LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Introduction_to_Structured_Content.md

 Continuing with the map example, the agent widget would contain a text field that allows the agent to enter an address and click a "send" button.
 This "send" button would:

-* convert the address to the correct template with the desired elements
+* Convert the address to the correct template with the desired elements

-* send the template to the consumer with the `writeSC` command
+* Send the template to the consumer with the `writeSC` command

-For further information, refer to the [Developer Community documentation](agent-workspace-sdk-methods.html#command).
+For further information, refer to the [Developer Community documentation](agent-workspace-sdk-methods.html#command) on the relevant Agent Workspace Widget methods.

-## Virtual Agent
+#### Virtual Agent

 A developer will need to set up a bot integration using the [Messaging Agent SDK](messaging-agent-sdk-overview.html).
 For more general information about using the SDK to integrate bots, please refer to the [Solution’s documentation](products-customer-facing-bots-overview.html).

 Once the bot exists, the developer will perform the same transformation as with the Agent Workspace Widget:

-* convert the data to the correct template with the desired elements
+* Convert the data to the correct template with the desired elements

-* send the template to the consumer with the Agent Workspace SDK command
+* Send the template to the consumer with the Agent Workspace SDK command

 For a specific example of using the SDK to send Structured Content, please refer to the [SDK’s repository](https://github.com/LivePersonInc/node-agent-sdk#example-sending-rich-content-structured-content).

-# Templates
+### Templates

 LivePerson provides multiple structured content **templates** for each unique rich messaging enabled channel.
 See a list of rich messaging channels in [Getting Started with Rich Messaging](getting-started-with-rich-messaging-introduction.html#Rich-Messaging-enabled-channels).

-In order to handle the differences in channel rendering, these templates abstract away the unique feel of each channel and allow you to implement common **elements** in a familiar way.
+In order to handle the differences in channel rendering, these templates abstract away the unique feel of each channel and allow you to implement common **elements** in a familiar, cohesive way.

 Each structured content template will contain one or many **elements**.
 Below you will find basic elements, their styling, and their click operations, that are common within all templates.

-When you're comfortable with the basic elements, you can see them in action in the various templates for Mobile SDK & Web, Facebook Messenger, Apple Business Chat, etc.
+When you're comfortable with the basic elements, you can see them in action in the various templates for Mobile SDK & Web, Facebook Messenger, Apple Business Chat, etc and explore the differences between each use case.

-## Basic Elements
+#### Basic Elements

 Basic elements are the core components of the structured content messaging framework.
 By using these elements in your template, you can send basic messages, such as simple text, images or buttons.
 You can also send a Structured Content template which includes multiple basic elements with attached actions, creating a more complex message layout.

 See the types of basic elements supported by the framework below:

-### Button
+##### Button

 A simple Button which triggers an Action when clicked.

-#### Fields
+##### Fields

 | Property Name | Description                                                                                                                                             | Type      | Required | Size Limit |
 | :------------ | :------------------------------------------------------------------------------------------------------------------------------------------------------ | :-------- | :------- | :--------- |